Top 7 Tips for Success From Alumni of Walden’s MS in Education Program

 “When you are a graduate student in the MS in Education program, you will see that it is a very new way of looking at the world, and you will not be the same person when you leave as you were when you arrived.
 You’re going to appreciate and value those improvements for the rest of your life.” —Richard Biehl, MS in Education Graduate

-Walden’s MS in Education program offers more than 15 specializations to help you meet your educational goals, ranging from Adolescent Literacy and Learning to Integrating Technology in the Classroom and Teacher Leadership.
+Walden’s MS in Education program offers more than 15 specializations to help you meet your educational goals, ranging from STEM Education and Special Education to Integrating Technology in the Classroom and Teacher Leadership.

-Walden University, an accredited institution with online degree programs, has been serving the higher education needs of adult learners for 45 years.
-Today, more than 47,800 students from all 50 U.S. states and more than 150 countries are pursuing their bachelor’s, master’s, or doctoral degrees or certificates online at Walden.
+Walden University, an accredited institution has been serving the higher education needs of adult learners for 50 years.
+Today, more than 50,000 students from all 50 U.S. states and around the world are pursuing their bachelor’s, master’s, or doctoral degrees or certificates online at Walden.

 Explore Walden University's online college degrees in education and position yourself for success inside and outside of the classroom.
 Earn your education degree in a convenient format that fits your busy life.